nightscout/nightscout.github.io/docs/vendors/azure/new_user.md

 </br>

 c) Check you're still using your Free Trial or 3-Month free Trial.
-Open the list in Resource group and pick your group (the one you created in Step 2.f.).
+Open the list in Resource group and pick your group (or create a new one).

 <img src="/vendors/azure/img/Azure23.png" width="600px" />